parasaurolophus/rader.us/src/philosophy/computability.md

 invented for "number of members" when that number's magnitude was potentially infinite.

+> There is a lot more underlying these distinctions of terminology related to
+> the original motivation for creating Set Theory in relation to ideas regarding
+> the nature of numbers and of mathematics, itself.
+Mathemeticians use terms
+> like "cardinal numbers," "cardinality" when talking about magnitudes, i.e.
+> quantities.
+They use terms like "ordinal numbers," "ordinality" when talking
+> about the relationships (ordering) among such magnitudes.
+Sets composed of
+> ordered magnitudes can be shown to have specific properties of great use in
+> Set Theory.

+Sets are defined by enclosing their contents in curly braces \\(\left(\\{ \dots
+\\}\right)\\) in Set Theory.
+For a set defined by _extension_, what is inside the curly braces is an explicit list.
+For example the set of "letters of the alphabet" as used in English is

+\\[
+\\{A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, Z\\}
+\\]

-The set of "letters of the alphabet" is defined by _extension_, as demonstrated by the "...now I've learned my A, B, C's..." chant every American grade-schooler is taught.
-I.e. what makes `{A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, Z}` the set of "letters of the alphabet" is simply the assertion that the explicitly given list _is_ the given set.
+as demonstrated by the "...now I've learned my A, B, C's..." chant every American grade-schooler is taught.
+What makes the preceding collection of letters enclosed in curly braces "the set of letters of the alphabet" is simply the assertion that the explicitly given list _is_ the given set.
 This is what it means to define a set by extension.
 Only finite sets can be defined by extension, because only a finite number of items can be listed explicitly.

-But what about a set like the natural numbers?
+But what about a set like that of all the natural numbers?
 Prior to Cantor's day, the answer would have been, "there is no such thing as the set of natural numbers because that would represent a completed infinity."
 But the new interest in things like Set Theory and the new freedom to explore valid theories whether or not they could be empirically verified allows one to define "the set of natural numbers" by _intension_.
-That is to define rules by which anything can be tested to determine whether or not it belongs in the set.
+That is to define rules by which anything in the universe can be tested to determine whether or not it belongs in the set.
 So the set of natural numbers can be defined by intension using a rule.

 > Definition of the set of natural numbers by intention:
 >